nuxeo/FunkLoad/README.txt

   - servers cpu usage, load average, memory/swap usage and network traffic charts.
   - an http error summary list

+* Differential reports to compare 2 bench reports giving a quick overview of scalability and velocity changes.

 * Easy test customization using a configuration file or command line options.